26x497-FSD-staff/tutorial-todo-minio-2568/README.md

 Description:
 ```

-### 2.3 Using Docker-compose to start database and object sotrage services
+### 2.3 [Optional] Using Docker-compose to start database and object sotrage services

 Instead of running docker commands one-by-one to start each service separately, we can use `docker-compose` to manage everything.